dagster-io/dagster/README.md

 # Dagster

-Dagster is a system for building modern data applications.
+Dagster is a data orchestrator for machine learning, analytics, and ETL

 **Elegant programming model:** Dagster provides a set of abstractions for building self-describing, testable, and reliable data applications.
 It embraces the principles of functional data programming;